Shakespeare in performance: Dress and design

-For centuries there had been an accepted style of how Shakespeare was to be performed which was erroneously labeled "Elizabethan" but actually reflected a trend of design from a period shortly after Shakespeare's death.
+For centuries there had been an accepted style of how Shakespeare was to be performed which was erroneously labelled "Elizabethan" but actually reflected a trend of design from a period shortly after Shakespeare's death.
 Shakespeare's performances were originally performed in contemporary dress.
 Actors were costumed in clothes that they might wear off the stage.
 This continued into the 18th century, the Georgian period, where costumes were the current fashionable dress.
 It was not until centuries after his death, primarily the 19th Century, that productions started looking back and tried to be "authentic" to a Shakespearean style.
 The Victorian era had a fascination with historical accuracy and this was adapted to the stage in order to appeal to the educated middle class.
 Charles Kean was particularly interested in historical context and spent many hours researching historical dress and setting for his productions.
 This faux-Shakespearean style was fixed until the 20th century.
 As of the twenty-first century, there are very few productions of Shakespeare, both on stage and on film, which are still performed in "authentic" period dress, while as late as 1990, virtually every true film version of a Shakespeare play was performed in correct period costume.